Blogs

 Ray Blockley's blog - "The everyday exploits of a couple of people who have a desire to grow cider apples and make real, full-juice craft cider in Hucknall, Nottinghamshire."
 Ray is very active in promoting craft cider to the world and is also pretty good at making things too!

-146 Cider is a newly started cider business based in Hampshire.
+146 Cider is a small scale cider business based in Hampshire.
 Striving to produce a full juice crafted cider and following a 'Hampshire' style of cider.
 This blog follows the efforts of a hobbyist, turned small 'artisan' producer.